Inheritance Guidance for Beneficiaries & Executors

 A Structured Relationship

-Onboarding is a 4–6 week process where you share your priorities, we review your income and expenses, tax returns, and accounts, design a coordinated plan across investments, taxes, income, estate, and insurance, and implement it together—with your attorney or insurance partners as needed.
+Onboarding takes about 4–6 weeks, or can be longer if you need more time.
+We start with a calm conversation about your priorities, we review your inheritance, income and expenses, tax returns, and accounts, design a coordinated plan across investments, taxes, estate planning, and insurance.
+From there, we'll implement the plan together with your attorney or insurance partners as needed.

-Ongoing, we use real-time modeling for the “what-ifs” in life, so decisions are paced and thoughtful—not rushed or reactive.
-Our seasonal meeting schedule allows us to focus deeply on one area of the plan at a time, while also being ready to adapt when life changes.
+When you're making big decisions, we can use our real-time modeling software for the “what-ifs” in life, so decisions are paced and thoughtful—not rushed or reactive.
+Our seasonal check-in schedule allows us to focus deeply on one area of the plan at a time, while also being ready to adapt when life changes.

 Spring